Nominations open Nov. 1, and close Thursday, February 3, 2022 at 4 p.m.

-Nominations RECEIVED after Thursday, Feb 1 at 4 pm cannot be accepted.
+Nominations, signatures, candidate statements, and pictures RECEIVED after Thursday, Feb 3 2022 at 4 pm will not be accepted.

 These materials support member nominations for